Table of Contents

 1) Give Frequent Feedback: Helping employees stay on the right track.

-2) Have Ongoing Conversations: Encouraging open discussions about progress.
+2) Have Ongoing Conversations: Encourage open discussions about progress.

 3) Identify Issues Early: Spotting problems before they become bigger.